It's not day or night, it's space? |

 In the ET article in the 'Mind Body Spirit' magazine Alexander asks Eckhart if he was familiar with Yves Klein's 'The Void'.

-ET said "no" and Alexander told ET that one night in the early 1950s Klien was lying on his back in the hills behind Nice in the south of France with a fellow artist called Arman and after the sun had set, the sky was becoming darker and darker and there was a point, a special moment between night and day, when it became
+ET said "no" and Alexander told ET that one night in the early 1950s Klien was lying on his back in the hills behind Nice in the south of France with a fellow artist called Arman and after the sun had set, the sky was becoming darker and darker and there was a point, a special moment between night and day, when it became a deep, luminous blue.

-As he was lying there Klein said "I must give people this experience of the sky", or what later called "The Void".
+As he was lying there Klein said, "I must give people this experience of the sky", or what later called "The Void".

 Inspired by this encounter, Klein developed a way of making monochrome paintings using blue pigment from the lapis lazuli stone.